Connected Recruiting: Designing an Engagement Strategy to Meet Candidates Where They Are

 Engagement is a two-way conversation, said Haldorson: “Depth of understanding of your candidate segment or segments is the first step in any engagement strategy.”
-Candidates want to work with organizations that understand them and continually offer them value.
+Candidates want to work with organisations that understand them and continually offer them value.

-With all this technology at our disposal, it’s important to ensure you’re striking a balance between automation and personalization.
+With all this technology at our disposal, it’s important to ensure you’re striking a balance between automation and personalisation.
 “You’re creating a data warehouse of your human capital,” said Jones, and it’s important to leverage that data and have a candidate management strategy in place.
 “Have people on relationships, and automation on repetition.”

 What does successful engagement look like?

 If you consider placement as the conversion, candidates won’t convert after just one engagement touchpoint.
-Firms must focus on creating touchpoints along the way that create a continuous engagement journey.
+Agencies must focus on creating touchpoints along the way that create a continuous engagement journey.
 Reading one thought leadership piece isn’t a conversion, said Haldorson, but it’s part of the whole engagement strategy: “The more of those micro-conversions you have, the more value you’re able to provide – which is key.”